There are 4 main supermarkets around Oxford:

 - Daily Info - All sorts of Oxford information.
 Links to just about everything you need and areas where you can post your own ads.
 You will also see the paper version posted in a lot of places around town

-- Craigslist: Oxford - New, as of 2006, this Craigslist is specifically for the Oxford area.
+- Craigslist: Oxford - This Craigslist is specifically for the Oxford area.

 - The Oxford Guide - A community driven wiki of Oxford info.